ABI-Software/scaffoldmaker/docs/scaffolds/bladder.rst

 The ``flat coordinates`` represents the geometric field when the bladder scaffold is cut along its length and laid flat.
 This field is intended for fitting data obtained from a flat bladder preparation.

 A material coordinates field is not provided, so to perform embedding at this time, it is necessary to use the generic ``coordinates`` field as material coordinates.
+This omission will be fixed in the future bladder-only scaffold.

 The bladder scaffold supports limited refinement/resampling by checking *Refine* (set parameter to ``true``) with chosen *Refine number of elements~* parameters.
 Be aware that only the ``coordinates`` field is currently defined on the refined mesh (but annotations are transferred).